UNITED STATES

 In 2014, the Company acquired

 In accordance with ASC Topic 350, Intangibles-Goodwill and Other (as amended by Accounting Standards Update 2017-04), the Company reviews goodwill for impairment at least annually or whenever any events or circumstances indicate that it is more likely than not that the fair value of a reporting unit is less than its carrying amount.
-The Company performed an updated goodwill impairment analysis as of June 30, 2023, and it was determined that
+As of September 30, 2024, there were

 6. Stockholders’ Equity and Stock-Based Compensation